 How does hibiscus taste?

-Hibiscus syrup isn’t just sweet; it’s a complex dance of tartness, floral notes, and subtle hints of berry.
+Hibiscus is often compared to cranberry because of its tartness.
+It also has floral notes, and subtle hints of berry.
 This unique flavor profile makes it incredibly versatile, offering endless possibilities for culinary exploration.

 Crafting Your Own Magic: